 If you allow users to register for your WordPress blog you will you may have noticed that since WordPress 4.3 better passwords have been available.
 But while this makes it easy for users to create or reset their account with a strong password it doesn’t have any password strength requirements.
 This is where a plugin can come in handy to help improve WordPress security.

 Enforce Strong Passwords in WordPress with iThemes Security

-To enforce stronger passwords in WordPress and to ensure users create stronger passwords I recommend the WP Better Security plugin.
-It does a lot more than just enforce stronger passwords, but let’s focus in on just that one function for this plugin for now.
+To enforce strong passwords in WordPress and to ensure users create stronger passwords from the beginning we recommend the iThemes Security plugin.
+It does a lot more than enforce strong passwords, but let’s focus in on just that one function for for now.

 Configuring Enforce Stronger Passwords